streamlit/docs/content/streamlit-cloud/get-started/embed-your-app.md

 When [Embedding with iframes](#embedding-with-iframes), Streamlit allows you to specify one or more instances of the `?embed_options` query parameter for granular control over the embedding behavior.
 The supported values for `?embed_options` are listed below:

-1. Show the toolbar at the top right of the app (menu, running man, ...)
+1. Show the toolbar at the top right of the app (menu, running man, ...).

    ```javascript
    /?embed=true&embed_options=show_toolbar
    ```

-2. Show padding at the top and bottom of the app
+2. Show padding at the top and bottom of the app.

    ```javascript
    /?embed=true&embed_options=show_padding
    ```

-3. Show the footer reading "Made with Streamlit"
+3. Show the footer reading "Made with Streamlit."

    ```javascript
    /?embed=true&embed_options=show_footer
    ```

-4. Show the colored line at the top of the app
+4. Show the colored line at the top of the app.

    ```javascript
    /?embed=true&embed_options=show_colored_line
    ```

-5. Disable scrolling
+5. Disable scrolling for the main body of the app.
+(The sidebar will still be scrollable.)

    ```javascript
    /?embed=true&embed_options=disable_scrolling
    ```

-6. Open with light theme
+6. Open the app with light theme.

    ```javascript
    /?embed=true&embed_options=light_theme
    ```

-7. Open with dark theme
+7. Open the app with dark theme.

    ```javascript
    /?embed=true&embed_options=dark_theme